The Kingdoms of Life

 - ↑ T. Cavalier-Smith, The phagotrophic origin of eukaryotes and phylogenetic classiﬁcation of Protozoa, 52 Int.
 J. Syst.
 Evol.
 Microbiol. (part 2) 297–354 (Mar.
 2002).

-- ↑ In the "Five Kingdom" system, Kingdom Protista is eliminated.
-In a "Four Kingdom" system, Kingdoms Protista and Chromalveolata are eliminated.
-In a "Three Kingdom" system (which is distinct from the "Three Domain" system previously described), the Kingdoms are of bacteria, plants and animals.
-Whereas the Three Domain system is monophyletic, all of the Kingdom systems are polyphyletic.
+- ↑ In the "Five Kingdom" system, Kingdom Protista is eliminated and that grouping's organisms distributed among the five remaining kingdoms based on morphological similarities (except that the other kingdoms are also composed of multicellular organisms).
+In a "Four Kingdom" system, the organisms in the previous Kingdoms Protista are redistributed as in the Five Kingdom system, and the kingdom of Chromalveolata is subsumed under the Plant Kingdom.
+In the "Three Kingdom" system (which is distinct from the "Three Domain" system previously described), the Kingdoms are of bacteria, plants and animals.
+Whereas the Three Domain system (Prokaryota, Archaea, and Eukaryota) is monophyletic, all of the Kingdom systems described on this page are polyphyletic.

-- ↑ Water vapor had mostly condensed out of the atmosphere at this time, becoming the oceans in which the first life evolved.
+- ↑ The water vapor had mostly condensed out of the atmosphere at this time, becoming the oceans in which the first life evolved.

 - ↑ This hypothesis is also supported by numerous gene sequence trees.
 See C. Woese and G. Fox, Phylogenetic structure of the prokaryotic domain: The primary kingdoms, 74 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A. (issue 11) 5088–90 (Nov.
 1977); C.R.
 Woese, O. Kandler, and M.L.
 Wheelis ML, Towards a natural system of organisms: Proposal for the domains Archaea, Bacteria, and Eucarya, 87 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A. (issue 12) 4576–9 (Jun.
 1990); T.M.
 Schmidt, The maturing of microbial ecology, 9 Int.
 Microbiol. (issue 3) 217–23 (2006).